GeorgBraun/IoT-Gateway-and-Server-Know-How/NodeVSCodeRPi.md

-sudo apt-get install -y nodejs # run the installer node --version # Test the NodeJS version, should result in 10.10.0 or higher npm --version  # Test NPM version, which comes with NodeJS, should be 5.6.0 or higher
+sudo apt-get install -y nodejs # run the installer node --version # Test the NodeJS version, should result in 10.10.0 or higher npm --version  # Test NPM version, which comes with NodeJS, should be 5.6.0 or higher npm version    # Will provide a more extensive version list of various tools
 ```

 ### A longer description for RPi newbees